What is Agile Supply Chain?

 Benefits of Supply Chain Agility:

-The following are some benefits of supply chain agility that can help businesses work effectively in aggressive environments.
-Some advantages consist of enhancing customers’ loyalty and satisfaction, being able to adjust production and distribution more easily, better coverage of risks and uncertainties, eco-friendliness, and adoption for internationalization.
+The following are some benefits of implementing agile supply chain management that can help businesses work effectively in aggressive environments.
+Some advantages consist of enhancing customer satisfaction, being able to adjust production and distribution more easily, better coverage of risks and uncertainties, eco-friendliness, and adoption for internationalization.
 These factors help to create a quicker, less costly, and more effective and efficient supply chain.

 Improved customer satisfaction:

 An adaptive supply chain works towards customer satisfaction as it can effectively respond to changes in demand and consumption patterns.
-Shorter order lead time, customs, and faster order deliveries enhance the satisfaction of the customers.
+Shorter order-lead time, customs and faster order deliveries enhance customer satisfaction.
 This responsiveness is beneficial for constantly empowering customer loyalty and can cause increased sales along with extra market share.

 Increased flexibility in production and distribution processes: